BarbaraPFloresRios/IDS703_NLP_NaturalLanguageProcessing/20231101_SemanticVectors/README.md

 4. **Word2Vec:**
    In this implementation, the pre-trained Google News Word2Vec model is used to represent the documents.
 Each word in a document is represented as a dense vector and then averaged to obtain a representation for the entire document, resulting in document vectors of 300 dimensions.
 A logistic regression classifier is used for classification.

+   In this implementation, we utilize the pre-trained Google News Word2Vec model, 'GoogleNews-vectors-negative300.bin,' which was obtained from [https://code.google.com/archive/p/word2vec/](https://code.google.com/archive/p/word2vec/).
+This model is employed to represent the documents, where each word in a document is represented as a dense vector.
+These individual word vectors are then averaged to create a representation for the entire document, resulting in document vectors of 300 dimensions.
+Classification is performed using a logistic regression classifier.

 These four models allow for a comparison of different approaches to document classification, ranging from simple token count-based representations to more advanced representations based on word semantics.